applicaster/developer.applicaster.com/content/analytics-plugins-ios/Analytic_plugin_in_IOS_integration_application.md

 ## How to add analytic plugin in IOS integration application:
 Applicaster supports a variety of analytics providers to which you can send your analytics data.
 On iOS, all the analytics providers are handled via a “plugin” system.

-The directions below outline how to add an analytic plugin to an Applicaster product or features integrated into a non-Applicaster app:
+The directions below outline how to add an analytic plugin to an Applicaster product or feature integrated into a non-Applicaster app:

 1. Get json plugin manifest (from Zapp plugin section).
 2. Concatenate the dependency_name and the dependency_version and past the result dependency in shared_pods.